Squiddleton/Fortnite-API/README.md

 ## Types

 This project is written in TypeScript, but its distributed code is transpiled into CommonJS.
 As such, it retains the full usability of CommonJS modules while adhering to strictly-typed parameters and responses.
 IntelliSense is supported via the declaration files created upon transpiling.
-The interfaces for function arguments and returned structures are also exported in these declaration files, so the package supports TypeScript usage with easily-readable interface names, such as `Cosmetic` for the cosmetics endpoints and `Stats` for the stats endpoints.
+The interfaces for function arguments and returned structures are also exported in these declaration files, so the package supports TypeScript usage with easily-readable interface names, such as `BRCosmetic` for the Battle Royale cosmetics endpoints and `Stats` for the stats endpoints.

 ## Contributing